HyprCandy/Hyprcandy/README.md

 # HyprCandy
-HyprCandy is a feature rich Hyprland configuration for Arch and Arch-based distributions
+HyprCandy is a cohesively themed Hyprland configuration for Arch and Arch-based distributions with extra quality of life features.

 Features :